wikukarno/buanacoding/content/blog/go/structuring-go-projects-clean-project-structure-and-best-practices.md

 draft: false
 url: /2025/05/structuring-go-projects-clean-architecture.html
 tags:
-    - go
+    - Go
 description: "Learn how to structure your Go projects effectively with best practices and clean architecture principles.
 Discover the ideal directory structure, package organization, and tips for maintainable code."
-keywords: "Go, project structure, clean architecture, best practices, Go modules"
+keywords: ["Go", "project structure", "clean architecture", "best practices", "Go modules"]
 ---

 When you start building larger applications in Go, having a clean and maintainable project structure is essential.
 Unlike some other languages or frameworks that enforce certain patterns, Go gives you a lot of freedom in how you organize your code.
 While this is powerful, it can also lead to messy projects if not handled carefully.